starwit-trainings/spring-boot/jdbcexample/Readme.md

 # JDBC example
-Shows how to use JDBC in Spring Boot.
+This project shows how to use JPA in Spring Boot.

 ## Topics
 * Sample using H2
 * Repositories
-* Generated methods
+* Generated repository methods
 * Simple example to connect REST controller and repositories
+* How JDBC abstracts from actual database

 ## How to run

     mvn clean package
     java -jar target/jdbcexample-0.0.1-SNAPSHOT.jar